JakubCygaro/note_builder/README.md

 Clone this repo and use it as a template for private notes.

-The Makefile contains a list of target `.html` file paths that need a coresponding `.md` file to be generated from.
+The Makefile contains a list of target `.html` and `.pdf` file paths that need a coresponding `.md` file to be generated from.
 If no Makrdown file is found an empty one will be created.

+The `pdf` target is not included in the `all` target, you have to explicitly order make to build it with `make pdf`.

 You can edit the included `internal/note_styles.css` file to change how the generated HTML looks.